Quick Overview

 1.5% cash back calculator

-Use the 1.5% Cash Back Calculator to calculate 1.5% cash back based on the value entered.
+Use our 1.5% Cash Back Calculator to instantly calculate your 1.5% cash back earnings based on any amount entered.

 Enter the total cost of the purchase to calculate 1.5% cash back.